 Personalization is an essential strategy in modern marketing —and incorporating it in a loyalty program is no different.
 By adding personalization, your brand can differentiate itself from your competition and build a relationship with your customers.
 Gathering customer data at every touchpoint to understand their interest across channels (in store, in person and online) is crucial to a successful program.

 Apply this data to offer relevant, individualized incentives that encourage each customer to return.
 Think about a coffee shop, for example.
 You may have many customers order the same thing every time.
 If your loyalty program collects this data, you can send a trigger-based email to them when they have enough points to get their favorite drink for free.
 Personalize the email with their name, their favorite order and call-to-action to redeem their points for this reward.

 This highly specific segmentation is often called hyper-personalization.
 Each individual gets an experience that's tailored to the way they behave.
 When a customer feels like your company understands who they are, they are much more likely to return.

 3. Incorporate Customer Values

-With the increasing amount of loyalty programs out there, simply having one is no longer enough.
-Marketers need to analyze and understand their customers to build a loyalty program that customers engage with and see value in.
+With an ever-increasing flood of loyalty programs out there, simply having one is no longer enough.
+You don't want to end up with over-complicated program that doesn't actually get used by your customer.
+Your company should analyze and understand your customers to build a loyalty program that people will actually use.
 Remember to keep it simple, gather data to personalize your program, incorporate customer value and consider tier-leveled programs for the most successful results.